ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 * recall the must-have settings for amateur radio operation?
 * identify the reasy why would you might want to disable transmitting on one channel or all channels?
+* recall what the acronym "RX" represents
+* recall what the acronym "TX" represents

 ### Affective Objectives